 The Task Force may take final action only concerning matters identified in the notice of the meeting.

-As available, from meeting will be posted to the website.
+As available, summary notes from meetings will be posted to the website.

 No member will act as a representative of the Task Force unless assigned as such through a vote of the membership.

-Communications
+I. Communications

 The following operating protocol has been developed regarding how Task Force members work together.